-AMY GOODMAN: The consolidation of media — the Tribune Company has just announced it’s planning to cut 300 jobs from the Chicago Tribune, the Los Angeles Times, the Baltimore Sun, just one small example.
+AMY GOODMAN: The consolidation of media — the Tribune Company has just announced it’s planning to cut 300 jobs from the Chicago Tribune, the Los Angeles Times, The Baltimore Sun, just one small example.

 BILL MOYERS: You know, Dan Rather is an honest man.
-I’ve known him forty years.
+I’ve known him 40 years.
 He was a good man caught in a rigged system, you know, in which you can’t ever really be totally yourself in commercial broadcasting.
 In the documentary tonight, he himself raises the question and says one of the compromising realities that we face is that the guys at the top of CBS, Viacom, have business dealings in Washington where they want deregulation, subsidies, tax breaks — I’m paraphrasing Dan now — and he says that has become a significant problem.
 In effect, the news business is at war with journalism.

 And Sumner Redstone — you know, Sumner Redstone, the head of Viacom, the chairman of Viacom, said, "I’m going to vote Republican, although I’m a Democrat, because the Republicans will be better for Viacom than the Democrats."
 Well, that trickles down to the newsroom.
 It has to trickle down to the newsroom.
 It’s a real world we live in.

-And the fact that — well, today, you know, there’s a story in the press today that the stockholders who are opposed to family control of the New York Times — and one of those stockholders is Morgan Stanley, the big investment firm — are bringing enormous pressure to bear on the New York Times because it’s not returning a large enough profit.
-Now, the New York Times makes a lot of mistakes, like all news organizations do, but you have to say that as long as the family has owned that, they have been a better place to work as a journalist than almost any other major institutional publication.
+And the fact that — well, today, you know, there’s a story in the press today that the stockholders who are opposed to family control of The New York Times — and one of those stockholders is Morgan Stanley, the big investment firm — are bringing enormous pressure to bear on The New York Times because it’s not returning a large enough profit.
+Now, The New York Times makes a lot of mistakes, like all news organizations do, but you have to say that as long as the family has owned that, they have been a better place to work as a journalist than almost any other major institutional publication.
 And if — well, look at what happened to Knight Ridder.
-Knight Ridder was, I think, the best newspaper chain in America — they had the best bureau in Washington — and that includes the New York Times and the Washington Post.
+Knight Ridder was, I think, the best newspaper chain in America — they had the best bureau in Washington — and that includes The New York Times and The Washington Post.
 But a few investors decided that Knight Ridder stock was not bringing them a big enough return, so they forced Knight Ridder to sell and disband.
 It’s now owned by McClatchy.
 They’re still running a good bureau down there, but the point is, as Dan Rather says in the documentary tonight, the for-profit approach to news is corrupting journalism.

 AMY GOODMAN: You know, you asked Tim Russert, you said why not have the mid-level people on who are his sources, who are telling the truth, but there’s another whole sector.
 It’s the grassroots of this country.
 And what has been whited out of the media are the mass movements that make history, the movement growing all over this country, including in the military and intelligence, that’s opposed to war, hearing those voices at the grassroots level.
 And the population that has not been heard from the most on television, I would say, which is the one that overwhelmingly has the highest percentage opposed to war: African Americans in this country.

 BILL MOYERS: Yeah, the most successful recycling industry in America is among the handful of elite journalists and public officials.
 They just keep recycling themselves.
-You know, I saw Newt Gingrich on George Stephanopoulos last week blaming what happened in Virginia on liberal.
+You know, I saw Newt Gingrich on George Stephanopoulos last week blaming what happened in Virginia on liberals.
 I saw the discredited Tom DeLay —

 AMY GOODMAN: He did the same on the Oklahoma City bombing.